rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 we are shoooo curious. <br>
 meanwhile, i will read some isaac asimov's irobot and ray kurzwell. <br>
-and a sprinkle of francis crick.
+and a sprinkle of francis crick. p.s. apparently people become ai experts by catchy words :-),<br>
+so here we go <br>
+huntron, ultron, silent man, godzilla, dogzilla, Asynchronous Perception Machines.<br>
+you can find the last 4 words in official NeurIPS proceedings. <br>
+we will continue focusing on our work.

 <!-- -------- -->